rrosado-1/godot-mcp/README.md

 You can customize the server behavior with these environment variables:

 - `GODOT_PATH`: Path to the Godot executable (overrides automatic detection)
-- `DEBUG`: Set to "true" to enable debug logging
+- `DEBUG`: Set to "true" to enable detailed server-side debug logging

 ## Example Prompts